Welinton-Hoff/ignite-feed-react/README.md

 ## About the Project

-**Ignite Feed React** is a React JS application designed to simulate a simple social media feed.
+**Ignite Feed** is a React JS application designed to simulate a simple social media feed.
 Users can:
 - View posts and comments
 - Add new comments
 - Leave likes on posts